openSUSE/dietrich/FIXME.md

-## Known to work for

-* fujitsu-cmm: overview.ditamap
-* fujitsu-cmm: osoverview.ditamap (only sorta, but:yay!)

 ## Known issues

 * Entity file does not contain anything (instead of containing conreffed content).
 This lowers editability of the converted content somewhat.